-- (a) Assuming extreme wave heights occur independently of extreme surge heights, find the probability that the flood defence system in Newlyn will be overwhelmed. - (b) Now assume there is extremal dependence between wave height and surge height. - (i) Assuming the logistic model for this dependence, obtain the likelihood contributions to $L(\alpha; x_i, y_i)$ if $x > u_x$ but $y < u_x$ (e.g. region 2 in Figure 6.3).
-Explain how you would obtain the likelihood contributions for pairs in other regions in Figure 6.3. - (ii) Use the evd function fbvpot to fit the logistic model with likelihood contributions you identified in part (i).
-Show your estimated dependence parameter $\alpha$ , with its standard error. - (iii) Using your fitted model in (ii), find the probability that the flood defence system in Newlyn will be overwhelmed.
+- (a) Assuming extreme wave heights occur independently of extreme surge heights, find the probability that the flood defence system in Newlyn will be overwhelmed. - (b) Now assume there is extremal dependence between wave height and surge height. - (i) Assuming the logistic model for this dependence, obtain the likelihood contributions to $L(\alpha; x_i, y_i)$ if (1) both $x > u_x$ and $y > u_y$; (2) only $x > u_x$; (3) only $y > u_y$; (4) neither x nor y exceed their marginal thresholds. - (ii) Use the evd function fbvpot to fit the logistic model with likelihood contributions you identified in part (i).
+Show your estimated dependence parameter α , with it's standard error. - (iii) Using your fitted model in (ii), find the probability that the flood defence system in Newlyn will be overwhelmed.
 Compare your answer to that in part (a). - (c) Check for the presence of asymmetry in the dependence structure.